An Excerpt from active measures: part ii

 “Turkey’s expeditionary force in the north serves nothing more than to deter the PKK and defend Turkmen around Tal Afar.”

 Mozaffari leaned on the table.
-“We’ll be doing the Turks a favor by sending that mountain straight to hell.
+“We’ll do the Turks a favor by sending that mountain to hell.
 We’ll plow their bones into our fields.”

 “How many are on the mountain?” al-Fayyad asked.